 Purring.
 It’s one of the sweetest sounds to a cat parent’s ears: the subtle, methodical vibration that comes from our cats when we’re playing or relaxing with them.

 But what exactly is a purr, and is it always a good thing?
 We checked in with some experts to find out more about the feline sound we’re all so familiar with.

 “What sounds like a sweet symphony to us is actually just a simple flexing of your cat’s larynx and diaphragm muscles as they breathe in and out, which creates a low frequency sound,” explains Dr. Oscar E. Chavez, BVetMED, MRCVS.

-For contentment: “Tiny kittens will purr and knead their moms while nursing, which is a sign of contentment,” says Fisher.
+What are some situations in which a cat would purr because they are content?
+“Tiny kittens will purr and knead their moms while nursing, which is a sign of contentment,” says Vickie Fisher, former president of The International Cat Association and all-breed judge.
 In older kittens and cats, contentment purring might occur while they are eating, being pet or lying in a warm, cozy spot, like a heated cat bed.

 She continues, “While one cat rests in my lap, purring with contentment at being mom’s sole object of affection, another will hop up next to me and begin purring, while very slowly inching towards the other cat.
 There will be several minutes of purring and head grooming, and the second cat will carefully lie down as close as possible.
 Usually, after a bit of time, the first cat will decide things have gotten a bit crowded and will jump off, leaving the second cat to find a more comfortable lap spot.
 No fighting, no aggression.
 Just a simple communication of purrs.”